 - Developing and Applying Reuse Distance Analysis Techniques for Large-Scale Multicore Processors

 - Optimization Algorithms for Large-scale, Thermal-aware Storage Systems

-- Information Theoretic Multi-Core Processor Thermal Profile Estimation
+- NSF CIF: Information Theoretic Multi-Core Processor Thermal Profile Estimation

 - NSF: Electrical-Thermal Co-Design of Microfluidically-Cooled 3D ICs

 - AFOSR MURI: Security Theory for Nano-Scale Devices

 - NSF: Optimization Schemes for Large Scale Digital Circuits in Presence of Fabrication Randomness